Khmer Rouge Tribunal: Ao An

-Meas Muth alias Achar Nen - Case 003
+Meas Muth, alias Achar Nen – Case 003

 The investigation in Case 003 focuses on the crimes committed by Meas Muth, high-ranking member of the Revolutionary Army of Kampuchea (RAK) during the period from 17 April 1975 to 6 January 1979.
 Meas Muth was the Commander of Division 164, the largest division of the RAK that included the command of entire Navy, was a reserve member of the General Staff Committee and was the Secretary of the Kampong Som Autonomous Sector (which reported directly to the Party Center).
 Center for Justice & Accountability represents 76 Civil Party applicants to the Case 003 proceedings.
 It was headquartered in the Kampong Saom area, with bases in several ports along the sea coast and on islands in the Gulf of Siam.
 Meas Muth had command of 10 000 forces.
 As Navy Commander, Meas Muth also delivered prisoners to the execution sites, including the infamous S-21 prison.

 Meas Muth is also blamed for the deaths of 11 Westerners who were seized after their boats strayed into Cambodian waters.
 They were arrested and sent to S-21 where they perished.

 On 18 November 2018, the Co-Investigating Judges issues their Closing Orders.
-The National Co-Investigating issued an order dismissing all the charges against MEeas Muth on the ground that he is not one of the most responsible for the crimes committed during the Khmer Rouge regime.
+The National Co-Investigating Judge issued an order dismissing all the charges against Meas Muth on the ground that he is not one of the most responsible for the crimes committed during the Khmer Rouge regime.
 Conversely, the International Co-Investigating Judge found Meas Muth to be one of the most responsible for war crimes and genocide and indicted him under the charges of genocide of the Thai and Vietnamese, crimes against humanity, war crimes and homicide under the 1956 Cambodian Penal Code.
 As Navy commander Meas Muth had sufficient authority and culpability to be considered “most responsible".